-In 2021, beauty and personal care continues to be impacted by the COVID-19 pandemic, however in a more positive way as categories that were negatively impacted have started to recover.
-More modern attitudes towards personal grooming and rising exposure to global style and fashion trends due to widening internet access are supporting demand for a wider range of products, including sophisticated items and premium brands.
+In 2022, beauty and personal care is no longer being impacted by the COVID-19 pandemic, however, global inflation rates are causing prices to rise and consumers to change their consumption habits.
+Meanwhile, more modern attitudes towards personal grooming and rising exposure to global style and fashion trends due to widening internet access are supporting demand for a wider range of products, including sophisticated items and premium brands.

+During 2020 and 2021, BPC overall was negatively impacted by the COVID-19 pandemic, however, in 2022, the industry has recovered and most categories are seeing growth.
 Since the lifting of COVID-19-related restrictions, the need and use frequency of BPC products has increased, especially as consumers are now socialising much more outside of their homes.
-Schools, workers, and economic activities have resumed full scale, therefore people have had more of a need for BPC products throughout 2021.

 Ghana's long-term stability means that its rural road infrastructure is considerably better than that of some neighbouring countries such as Côte d'Ivoire.
 Distribution networks in urban areas are generally very well-organised, including in Greater Accra, Takoradi, Kumasi and, to a lesser extent, Tamale and other cities.